 \section{Introduction}

-Today all cosmological and astrophysical observations are successfully explained within a paradigm of the standard cosmological model ($\Lambda$CDM) stating that most of the energy density of the Universe is stored in the dark energy or cosmological constant ($\Lambda$, about 68\%) and non-baryonic cold dark matter (CDM, about 27\%).
-Undoubted presence of the latter component is confirmed by measurements of galaxy rotation curves~\cite{Persic:1995ru}, weak gravitational lensing of distant objects like galaxy clusters~\cite{Abel520}, measurements of properties of cosmic microwave background~\cite{WMAP2003,WMAP2012,Planck2013}, analysis of structure formation~\cite{Primack:1997av} and nucleosynthesis~\cite{Jedamzik:2009uy} (see also Ref.~\cite{Bertone:2004pz} for a review).
+Today all cosmological and astrophysical observations are successfully explained within a paradigm of the standard cosmological model ($\Lambda$CDM) stating that the most of the energy density of the Universe is stored in the dark energy or cosmological constant ($\Lambda$, about 68\%) and non-baryonic cold dark matter (CDM, about 27\%).
+Unambiguous presence of the latter component is confirmed by measurements of galaxy rotation curves~\cite{Persic:1995ru}, weak gravitational lensing of distant objects like galaxy clusters~\cite{Abel520}, measurements of properties of cosmic microwave background~\cite{WMAP2003,WMAP2012,Planck2013}, analysis of structure formation~\cite{Primack:1997av} and nucleosynthesis~\cite{Jedamzik:2009uy} (see also Ref.~\cite{Bertone:2004pz} for a review).

 One of the most favorable ideas for explaining dark matter (DM) phenomena is Weakly Interacting Massive Particles or WIMPs~\cite{Steigman:1984ac}.
-In this scenario predicted by several classes of models of new physics~\cite{Jungman:1995df,Hooper:2007qk} these particles are supposed to be in thermal equilibrium in the early Universe and can annihilate into Standard Model particles.
-But as the Universe was expanding and cooling down the annihilation processes ceased out and number density of dark matter particles became frozen out at some value which is determined by the annihilation cross section.
-Thus, at least in WIMP scenario one can expect some signal from dark matter annihilations towards directions of local overpopulation of these particles.
-The Galactic Center (GC) of the Milky Way is one of the such directions.
+In this scenario predicted by several classes of models of new physics~\cite{Jungman:1995df,Hooper:2007qk}, these particles are supposed to be in thermal equilibrium in the early Universe and can annihilate into Standard Model particles.
+But as the Universe was expanding and cooling down, the annihilation processes ceased out and number density of the dark matter particles became frozen out at some value which is determined by their annihilation cross section.
+Thus, at least in the WIMP scenario one can expect some signal from the dark matter annihilations towards the directions of local overpopulation of these particles.
+The Galactic Center (GC) of the Milky Way is one such direction.